 Dust off your own fantasy favourites and take notes on how your best authors approach elements of fantasy writing you find challenging.
 This could be keeping continuity between between books in a series or making a fictional world believable.
 Consciously reading this way will help you improve your writing in the long-term.

-2. Make sure your fictional world offers a strong sense of place
+2. Make sure your fantasy world is developed

 How do you feel reading a book where you can’t picture the characters’ environment?
 Often these books feel hollow and either dry or too preoccupied with characters’ inner worlds.
 You don’t have to write whole chapters of scene setting.
 But think of your characters’ environment as a character in itself.
 Just as a character grows, changes or does the unexpected, so can your fantasy world’s environment.